-Sure you can fill out an Offer in Compromise yourself.
+Yes, you can fill out an Offer in Compromise yourself.
 The IRS Offer in Compromise booklet is right here.
 The IRS Offer in Compromise Manual is right here.
 The IRS even has an Offer in Compromise video right here.
-So why not save yourself a few thousand dollars by doing it yourself?
+So why not save yourself some money by doing it yourself?

-Probably the same reason you don’t perform open heart surgery on your cat.
-Well, unless you don’t care too much about your cat (or you happen to be a veterinarian, I suppose).
+Probably the same reason you don't perform open heart surgery on your cat.
+Well, unless you don't care too much about your cat, or you happen to be a veterinarian.
 Getting it wrong can cause you an unbargained-for heartache.

 This is the thing.
 Filling out an Offer in Compromise is not like preparing a 1040.
 With an Offer in Compromise, the IRS assumes everything you say is not true.
 Everything you say will be challenged.
 An Offer in Compromise is an audit of your income, your assets and your lifestyle.